 Her research focuses on Irish childhood and gender in nineteenth-century Ireland, particularly bourgeois childhood and aspects of children’s education, recreation, and material cultures.
 Her monograph ‘Growing up in Nineteenth-Century Ireland: a Cultural History of Middle-Class Childhood and Gender‘ is forthcoming in October 2019 with Oxford University Press.
 She has also published an edited collection, Historical perspectives of parenthood and childhood in Ireland (Arlen Press, 2018), and various journal articles on Catholic female education, children’s fashions, boyhood masculinity, Dublin boarding schools, and photographic depictions of Irish childhood.

 Dr Cara Delay

 Cara Delay holds degrees from Boston College and Brandeis University.
 Her research analyzes women, gender, and culture in nineteenth- and twentieth-century Ireland, with a particular focus on the history of reproduction, pregnancy, and childbirth.
-She has published in The Journal of British Studies, Lilith: A Feminist History Journal, Feminist Studies, Études Irlandaises, New Hibernia Review, and Éire-Ireland and written blogs for Nursing Clio and broadsheet.ie.
-Her co-edited volume Women, Reform, and Resistance in Ireland, 1850-1950, was published with Palgrave Macmillan in 2015.
-At the College of Charleston, she directs the Women’s and Gender Studies program and teaches courses on the history of birth and bodies.
+She has published in The Journal of British Studies, Women’s History Review, Journal of Women’s History, Feminist Studies, New Hibernia Review, and Éire-Ireland and writes blogs for Nursing Clio.
+Her monograph Irish Women and the Creation of Modern Catholicism was published by Manchester University Press in 2019.
+At the College of Charleston, she teaches courses on the history of birth and bodies.

 Dr. Fionnuala Walsh